werval/werval/README.md

 depend on the following artifacts:

 - `org.qiweb:org.qiweb.api:0` in your application code
+- `org.qiweb:org.qiweb.lib:0` in your app code, this is the standard library
 - `org.qiweb:org.qiweb.runtime:0` to run or extend `org.qiweb.runtime.Main`
 - `org.qiweb:org.qiweb.test:0` in your test code to get a test environment